What Excess Iron Does To Your Skin And Acne

 Lack Of Iron Antagonists

-Speaking of calcium, one way to limit the amount of iron your body absorbs is to consume iron antagonists with your meal.
-But if your meals are well-rounded, they might be lacking in sufficient iron antagonists, which will lead to excess iron absorption.
+Speaking of calcium, one way to limit the amount of iron your body absorbs is to consume iron antagonists with your meal17.
+But if your meals aren’t well-rounded, they might be lacking in sufficient iron antagonists, which will lead to excess iron absorption.
 Iron antagonists are things like raw dairy, turmeric, bitter herbs, teas (green, black, white), dark purple vegetables and other calcium-rich veggies, cocoa, cranberries, red wine, and as mentioned earlier, bone marrow and bone broth.

 While traditional French cuisine features a lot of these ingredients in combination with their red meat meals, American cultures often don’t, which could be a leading reason why Americans face a much higher rate of modern diseases.